rancher/rio/README.md

 ## Monitoring

-By default Rio will deploy [grafana](https://grafana.com/) and [kiali](https://www.kiali.io/) to give user abilities to watch all metrics corresponding to service mesh.
+By default, Rio will deploy [Grafana](https://grafana.com/) and [Kiali](https://www.kiali.io/) to give users the ability to watch all metrics of the service mesh.

 ```bash
 # Monitoring services are deployed into rio-system namespace